klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 <hr>

-Keeping *records* an *fields* in mind, were now ready to understand our previous code:
+Keeping *records* and *fields* in mind, were now ready to understand our previous code:

 ```` shell
 $ awk '{print $1,$NF}' lorem_ipsum.dat